Jayson Gaddis: Founder of The Relationship School

 29:43.37 – Jayson Gaddis

-You know it’s like a health program.
+It’s like a health program.
 It’s like every fitness program like what might work for.
-You might not work for me.
-So it’s so unique.
-We want precision.
-Um care with our partners you know and our kids.
+You might not work for me, so it’s so unique.
+We want precision, care with our partners you know and our kids.

 The Anxious Generation and Technology